 Follow these guidelines, and eventually, your team will see an increased conversion rate.

 Adjust Your Messaging to Fit the Times

 Successful lead nurturing campaigns deliver content that helps prospects progress through the buyer’s journey.
-Generally, content should address common questions and concerns that come up throughout the buying process.
+Make sure you have identified the right hook for your audience and then your nurturing content should address common questions and concerns that come up throughout the buying process.

 You might think you know your buyer journey, but things have changed due to consumers’ new normal.